CentreSecuriteIA/aisafety_atlas_multilingual/scripts/parser/README.md

 ### Path Issues

-The scripts expect to be run from the `scripts/` directory and will look for source files in `../source_zips/`.
-If you have a different setup, you can specify absolute paths:
+The scripts expect to be run from the scripts directory (A: `project-repo-dir/scripts/` or B: `project-root/scripts/`) and will look for source files in `../source_zips/`.
+If you have a different setup, you can specify **absolute path**:

 ```bash
 python convert.py /path/to/export.zip --preprocess